 - Native Hawaiian and Other Pacific Islander alone*

 - Two or more races*

 Our particular column of interest here was the number of people who identified as Hispanic or Latino.

-We then calculated the percent of residents that are Hispanic.
-The percentages ranked from 29.5% to 0.0%.
+We then calculated the percent of residents that are Hispanic or Latino.
+The percentages ranked from 30.3% to 0.0%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Delavan took the distinction of being the most Hispanic, while Hobart was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Delavan took the distinction of being the most Hispanic or Latino, while Rothschild was the least Hispanic or Latino city.